Paying it forward is a life’s work for Sylvia Kwan

 Sylvia credits the financial, social and emotional security she felt at CED with allowing her to pursue her studies to her fullest — and to take risks.
 “I started my own firm a few years after graduation.
 That was a huge plunge — and it worked out really well,” she shared.
 She named the firm KwanHenmi before Denis even started working there.
 “I always knew he was going to join,” she stated.
 Together, Sylvia and Denis built one of the city’s most respected architecture firms, which recently merged with the DLR Group.

-KwanHenmi has designed multifamily housing projects throughout the U.S. and designed some of San Francisco’s most traveled spaces, including BART, San Francisco MTA, and the AirTrain stations, among other transportation facilities.
-The firm currently employs 50 design professionals since its 2017 merger with the DLR Group.
+KwanHenmi has designed multifamily housing projects throughout the U.S. and designed some of San Francisco’s most traveled spaces, including BART, San Francisco MTA, and the AirTrain stations.
+The firm currently employs 50 design professionals since its 2017 DLR Group merger.

 Sylvia recognizes that today’s UC Berkeley student is in a much more vulnerable financial situation than during her time in 70s.